mkostandin/so-also-v3/docs/EVENT_DETAILS.md

 ## 🎛️ User Interface

 ### Page Layout Structure

+The Event Details page uses an integrated card design where the back button and title are contained within the main content card for a cohesive, unified appearance.

 ```
 ┌─────────────────────────────────────┐
+│         [Main Content Card]         │
+├─────────────────────────────────────┤
 │ ← Back Button          [3-dot menu] │
 ├─────────────────────────────────────┤
 │           Event Title               │